 Hamster with Reddish Urine

 Reddish urine can be caused from a type of hamster mix or from a type of pellet hamster food.
 Thus if you notice that your hamster has reddish urine, first try to check whether the source is from the hamster food.
+We had cases where the hamster food had red coloured processed stuff and these led to some hamsters producing reddish urine.
 Changing the hamster’s food to another brand may help.

 Other reasons why a hamster might have reddish urine may be from bladder stones, uterine infection or pyometra.
 It is advisable to change the type of food before concluding that the hamster has bladder stones, a uterine infection or pyometra

 Hamster Bladder Stones